Dubawnt Lake: Dubawnt River

 The Dubawnt River is 543 mi long and begins in the Northwest Territories from a tributary of Wholdaia Lake northwest of the Four Corners.
 There is a portage from the Flett Lake tributary of Wholdaia Lake to Selwyn Lake which drains southwest to Lake Athabasca.
 In 1893 Joseph Tyrrell canoed from Lake Athabasca down the Dubawnt to Chesterfield Inlet.
 Lakes along the river are Wholdaia, Barlow, Cary, Markham, Nicholson, Dubawnt, (Dubawnt Gorge), Grant, Wharton and Beverly.
 East of the Dubawnt, the Kazan River also flows north to join the Thelon.

 Ethnography

 The area of the lake was once home to Ihalmiut, a Caribou Inuit group.

 Wildlife

-Dubawnt Lake is home to many animals, including foxes, wolves and many birds of prey.
+Dubawnt Lake is home to many animals, including blackflies, foxes, wolves and many birds of prey.